Fairytales and Other Stories

 The command to her came through with enough force that the very water I was floating in seemed to whisper, “Do it!”

-The mermaid let go for me as if I was some electrical force that sent a shock through her entire body.
-She jumped backwards away from me with enough force that she hit the wall of the tank rather hard.
+The mermaid let go of me as if I was some electrical force that sent a shock through her entire body.
+She jumped back away from me with enough force that she hit the wall of the tank hard.
 I could see a river of emotions pour through her.
-Once her head cleared she dove down and pick up the crystal from where I had dropped it and put it back into my hand.
+Once her head cleared, she dove down and picked up the crystal from where I had dropped it and put it back into my hand.
 “How could I have known?
-Thank you, you are a true friend of the water world.” she said softly with tears in her eyes and then she kissed me on the cheek.
+Thank you, you are a true friend of the water world,” she said softly with tears in her eyes and then she kissed me on the cheek.

-It just happened that the Major picked that moment to stop by to look as his prize fish.
-“How’s things going?” he asked.
+It just happened that the major picked that moment to stop by to look at his prize fish.
+“How're things going?” he asked.